Student artwork, girl with blue hair and morphed face

 Student Surrealist Art Exhibit

-Initiated in 1985, this annual juried art exhibition presents work by Florida middle and high school students who are invited to explore ideas and visions similar to those explored by Salvador Dalí and the surrealists.
-This year, the theme is “The Shape of Dreams,” a theme that encourages students to explore the process and meaning of their dreams through time, myth and literature.
+Initiated in 1985, this annual juried art exhibition presents work by middle and high school students that explores ideas and visions similar to those of Salvador Dalí and the surrealists.
+This year’s theme was inspired by the artist’s periods of obsession, disintegration and reinvention, each reflected in his artistic style, techniques and self-expression.
+With these broad themes, students are invited to explore one or more of these concepts in their own artwork.

 Check out The Dalí’s video resources for the Student Surrealist Art Exhibit: